-When you outsource design, construction, and model, you’re putting your company’s sensitive, classified data into another organization’s hands.
+When you outsource design, construction, and model building, you’re putting your company’s sensitive, classified data into another organization’s hands.

 So how can you ensure service teams at Virtual Design and Construction (VDC) and Building Information Modeling (BIM) companies keep your information safe?
-MEP companies are, after all, trusting contractors with risky information about government buildings, hospitals, or other buildings.
+Building construction companies are, after all, trusting contractors with risky information about government buildings, hospitals, or other buildings.

 The most reassuring answer might be the most straightforward: If the provider didn’t fully protect your information, it wouldn’t be in operation long.